 Regulation 91

-Information to be submitted upon expiration or termination of an Exploitation Contract
+Data and Information to be submitted upon expiration or termination of an Exploitation Contract

-1. Upon expiration of an Exploitation Contract; or if an application for extension is refused after the original expiration date, upon the date of the refusal; or if an Exploitation Contract is terminated before its expiration date, upon the date of the termination the Contractor shall transfer to the Authority within 180 Days from the date of the expiration of the Exploitation Ccontract, the date of the refusal of an application for extension, or date the termination of the contract, all data and information that are required for the effective exercise of the powers and functions of the Authority in respect of the Contract Area, in accordance with the provisions of this regulation and the applicable Standard, and taking into account Guidelines.
-[This includes, but is not limited to, the provision of geological data, Environmental Impact Statements, the transmission of the samples kept in accordance with regulation 39, paragraph 3 to storage in accordance with the applicable Standard, and records of any Incidents or breaches of the Contractor’s obligations that occurred during the Contract Period.]
+1. [Upon expiration of an Exploitation Contract, or upon termination of an Exploitation Contract as per regulation 18ter,] the Contractor shall transfer to the Authority within 180 Days from the date of the expiration of the Exploitation Contract, the date of the refusal of an application for extension, or date the termination of the contract, all data and information that are required for the effective exercise of the powers and functions of the Authority in respect of the Contract Area, in accordance with this regulation and the applicable Standard, and taking into account Guidelines.
+[This includes, but is not limited to, the provision of geological data, environmental data, [the transmission of the samples kept in accordance with regulation 39, paragraph 3 to storage in accordance with the applicable Standard], and records of any Incidents or breaches of the Contractor’s obligations that occurred during the Contract Period.]

+[1.
+Alt.
+Upon the expiration, termination or refusal to renew an Exploitation Contract, the Contractor shall, within 180 Days of such event, transfer to the Authority all data and information necessary for the Authority to carry out its powers and functions with respect to the Contract Area in accordance with these Regulations and applicable Standards and taking into account the Guidelines.
+This shall include at a minimum geological data, [environmental data], [samples collected and retained pursuant to regulation 89, paragraph 3] and records of any incidents and breaches of the Contractor’s obligations during the Contract period.]

-1. bis Any Confidential Data transmitted pursuant to paragraph 1 shall continue to be dealt with in accordance with regulations 89 (4)-(5) and 90.
+1. bis Any Confidential Data transmitted pursuant to paragraph 1 shall continue to be dealt with in accordance with regulations 89 and 90.

-[1. ter The information and data submitted by the Contractor in accordance with paragraph 1 shall be accompanied by a report providing a summary of the exploitation activities[, including on the Contractor’s compliance with its obligations and any Incidents]].
+[1. ter The information and data submitted by the Contractor in accordance with paragraph 1 shall be accompanied by a report providing a summary of the exploitation activities].

 [2.
-Upon termination or expiration of an Exploitation Contract, the Contractor and the Secretary-General shall consult together and, in accordance with the provisions of this regulation and the applicable Standards and taking into account the Guidelines, the Secretary-General shall specify the data and information to be submitted to the Authority.]
+Upon termination or expiration of an Exploitation Contract, the Contractor and the Secretary-General [shall] / [may] consult together [and,] in accordance with the provisions of this regulation and the applicable Standards and taking into account the Guidelines, [the Secretary-General shall] / [to] specify the data and information to be submitted to the Authority.]

+[2.
+Alt.
+Upon termination or expiration of an Exploitation Contract, the Secretary-General, [Alt.
+1 in consultation with] [Alt.2 [shall] / [may] consult] the Commission [and the Contractor], in accordance with this regulation and the applicable Standards and taking into account the Guidelines, [and] shall specify the data and information to be submitted to the Authority.]